krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 The MessageRetentionPeriod attribute in SQS allows you to set the message retention period, which is the length of time (in seconds) that Amazon SQS retains a message.
 You can set this value from 60 seconds (1 minute) to 1,209,600 seconds (14 days).
 Messages that exceed the retention period are automatically deleted by SQS.

+#### A major bank is using Amazon Simple Queue Service (Amazon SQS) to migrate several core banking applications to the cloud to ensure high availability and cost efficiency while simplifying administrative complexity and overhead.
+The development team at the bank expects a peak rate of about 1000 messages per second to be processed via SQS.
+It is important that the messages are processed in order.

+Use Amazon SQS FIFO (First-In-First-Out) queue in batch mode of 4 messages per operation to process the messages at the peak rate

+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+SQS offers two types of message queues - Standard queues vs FIFO queues.

+For FIFO queues, the order in which messages are sent and received is strictly preserved (i.e. First-In-First-Out).
+On the other hand, the standard SQS queues offer best-effort ordering.
+This means that occasionally, messages might be delivered in an order different from which they were sent.

+By default, FIFO queues support up to 300 messages per second (300 send, receive, or delete operations per second).
+When you batch 10 messages per operation (maximum), FIFO queues can support up to 3,000 messages per second.
+Therefore you need to process 4 messages per operation so that the FIFO queue can support up to 1200 messages per second, which is well within the peak rate.

+#### The engineering team at an e-commerce company wants to migrate from Amazon Simple Queue Service (Amazon SQS) Standard queues to FIFO (First-In-First-Out) queues with batching

+Delete the existing standard queue and recreate it as a FIFO (First-In-First-Out) queue

+Make sure that the name of the FIFO (First-In-First-Out) queue ends with the .fifo suffix

+Make sure that the throughput for the target FIFO (First-In-First-Out) queue does not exceed 3,000 messages per second

+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+Amazon SQS eliminates the complexity and overhead associated with managing and operating message oriented middleware, and empowers developers to focus on differentiating work.
+Using Amazon SQS, you can send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.

+Amazon SQS offers two types of message queues.
+Standard queues offer maximum throughput, best-effort ordering, and at-least-once delivery.
+SQS FIFO queues are designed to guarantee that messages are processed exactly once, in the exact order that they are sent.

+By default, FIFO queues support up to 3,000 messages per second with batching, or up to 300 messages per second (300 send, receive, or delete operations per second) without batching.
+Therefore, using batching you can meet a throughput requirement of upto 3,000 messages per second.

+The name of a FIFO queue must end with the .fifo suffix.
+The suffix counts towards the 80-character queue name limit.
+To determine whether a queue is FIFO, you can check whether the queue name ends with the suffix.

+If you have an existing application that uses standard queues and you want to take advantage of the ordering or exactly-once processing features of FIFO queues, you need to configure the queue and your application correctly.
+You can't convert an existing standard queue into a FIFO queue.
+To make the move, you must either create a new FIFO queue for your application or delete your existing standard queue and recreate it as a FIFO queue.